kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 # Considerations

-## Atypical Use of AEAD
+## Using GCM to Authenticate Initial Packets

-The design principle of AEAD is to provide authentication and encryption as a single function.
+An alternative approach to using the combination of AES-CTR and HMAC is to continue using AES-GCM.
+In such approach, the additional authenticated data (AAD) will incorporate the ESNI shared secret to detect spoofed or broken packets.

-The proposed approach goes against the principle.
-A server is expected to decrypt the packet payload, derive the shared ESNI secret and the Initial packet authentication secret from the contained Client Hello message, then validate the AEAD tag.
+A server that receives an Initial packet for a new connection will at first decrypt the payload using AES-CTR, derive ESNI shared secret from the Hello message being contained, then use that to verify the GCM tag.

-We can consider using AES-CTR for encryption and HMAC for authentication.
-Use of a hash function that is selected by the ESNI key exchange can be considered to be more generic than relying on GCM for authentication.
-The flip side is that it would be a bigger diversion from QUIC version 1.
+The benefit of the approach is that we will have less divergence from QUIC version 1.
+The downside is that the authentication algorithm would be hard-coded to GCM, and that some AEAD APIs might not provide an interface to handle input in this particular way.

 We can also consider adding a small checksum to the Initial packets so that the server can determine if the packet is corrupt.
 The downside is that the